zumasys/docs/site/mv-connect/mvdbtoolkit/mvdbtoolkit-wcall/README.md

     "datafields": [
         { "name":"field name","value":"field value"}
     ],
+    "files": [
+        {
+           "sourcefile":"Location of file on the server",
+           "filename":"Name to save file on client",
+           "type":"Content type, like application/pdf"
+        }
+    ],
     "insecure":"Yes,Y,YES - Sets the -k on curl", "options":"curl options to add to curl command", "timeout": 45,